Washington State University: Curriculum and fields of study

 WSU has 12 colleges and a graduate school.
 The liberal arts and sciences have an important place in the curriculum, along with business, communication, education, architecture, pharmacy, nursing, and the traditional land-grant disciplines of agriculture, engineering, and veterinary medicine.

 WSU offers more than 200 fields of study, including 98 majors, 86 minors, options, and over 140 graduate and professional degrees.
 Bachelor's degrees are available in all major areas, with master's and doctoral degrees available in most.
 The undergraduate core curriculum, including the writing program, is nationally recognized.
 WSU confers nearly 5,900 bachelor's, master's, professional, and doctoral degrees statewide in a typical year.
 WSU employs over 1,400 instructional faculty members.

 Rankings

-WSU was ranked tied for 212th of National Universities, tied for 107th among Top Public Schools, tied for 140th of Best Colleges for Veterans, tied for 197th in Top Performers on Social Mobility, and 177th of Best Value Schools as published in the 2022-2023 U.S. News & World Report rankings.
-In these rankings, it was also ranked tied for 75th Best Undergraduate Engineering Programs whose highest degree is a doctorate.
-WSU's College of Veterinary Medicine ranked 14th out of 28 evaluated by U.S. News & World Report in 2019.
+WSU was ranked tied for 189th of National Universities, tied for 103rd among Top Public Schools, tied for 134th of Best Colleges for Veterans, tied for 311th in Top Performers on Social Mobility, and 155th of Best Value Schools as published in the 2025 U.S. News & World Report rankings.
+In these rankings, it was also ranked tied for 79th Best Undergraduate Engineering Programs whose highest degree is a doctorate.
+WSU's College of Veterinary Medicine ranked tied for 15th out of 33 evaluated by U.S. News & World Report in 2023.

 The Academic Ranking of World Universities (ARWU) in 2020 ranked WSU in the 95–114 range nationally and in the 301–400 range globally.
 WSU was ranked 400th in the world by the QS World University Rankings for 2020.